 Examination material.
-The student will complete and videotape the initial interview with the client.
+The student will complete and video record the initial interview with the client.
 In addition, the student will prepare a written report based on the interview.
-The videotape and report will serve as the basis for examination.
-The interview must be videotaped.
-Only the initial interview with the client is taped.
-Interviews with parents are not taped.
-The student may also audiotape the interview in addition to videotaping it.
+The video recording and report will serve as the basis for examination.
+The interview must be video recorded.
+Only the initial interview with the client is recorded.
+Interviews with parents are not recorded.
+The student may also audio record the interview in addition to video recording it.